Split-Community/split_support_tools/python_admin_api_tool/README.md

 4. Export Segments Keys
    - This will let the user choose the workspace, environment, the segment, and export all the keys.

-5. Export Split Definitions
+5. Export Feature Flag Definitions
-   - This will export all Splits definitions across all workspaces and environments.
+   - This will export all feature flag definitions across all workspaces and environments.

-6. Export Splits
+6. Export Feature Flag
-   - This will export all Splits (not the definitions) across all workspaces and environments.
+   - This will export all feature flags (not the definitions) across all workspaces and environments.

 7. Export Users
    - This will export all the users and their statuses, as well as group memberships.